letskhabar/.github/README.md

-🙋‍♀️ We are a community of Developer.
+🙋‍♀️ We are a community of Developer. 🙋‍♀️

+To Join just open a Issue or PR

+Thanks